dschwartzAI/CoachingAI/README.md

 `NEXT_PUBLIC_SKIP_AUTH` to restrict access in production.
 Storing long histories and running the `compressMemories` job will consume Supabase storage and OpenAI credits, so adjust the schedule according to your budget.

+## Troubleshooting

+### 504 Gateway Timeout Errors on Vercel

+If you're experiencing 504 errors with JamesBot or tools like the Ideal Client Extractor:

+1. **Vercel Function Timeout Limits:**
+   - Hobby Plan: 10 seconds max
+   - Pro Plan: 60 seconds max (configured in `vercel.json`)
+   - Enterprise: Up to 900 seconds

+2. **Current Configuration:**
+   - API routes are configured for 60-second timeout (Pro plan required)
+   - AI API calls have 45-second timeout with 5-second buffer
+   - Token limits reduced to prevent long generation times

+3. **Current Configuration (Hobby Plan + Fluid Compute):**
+   - Configured for 60-second timeout limits (Fluid Compute enabled)
+   - AI API calls limited to 50 seconds with 5-second buffer
+   - Token limits restored to 4000 for comprehensive responses
+   - Full AI feature access available with Fluid Compute
+   - No need to upgrade to Pro for basic timeout needs

+4. **Additional Optimizations:**
+   - The Ideal Client Extractor token limit was reduced from 8000 to 4000
+   - Retry attempts reduced from 2 to 1 to avoid timeout cascades
+   - Better error messages for timeout scenarios

+5. **If errors persist:**
+   - Check Vercel Function logs for specific timeout details
+   - Consider using edge functions for faster response times
+   - Break complex queries into smaller parts